walder/Skynet-IADS/README.md

 Very short range units (like the Shilka AAA) won't really benefit from the IADS apart from reacting to HARMs.
 These are better just placed in a mission and handeled by the default AI of DCS.
 This is due to the short range of their radars.
 By the time the IADS wakes them up, the contact has likely passed their engagement range.
 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

-## How do I set up a point defence?
-As of March 2020 only the Tor (Nato name SA-15 Gauntlet) is able to engage HARMs on the red side.
-Place the SA-15s as separate SAM groups next to a larger SAM group like the S-300.
-Skynet will turn off the SA-15's radar.
-Once a HARM is in range of the SA-15 it will go live and engage the inbound HARM.